Welcome, Dallas-Fort Worth 'Dores

 - Shopping – Dallas is a great place to shop.

-- NorthPark Center (10 mins north of downtown): everything from Forever 21 to Neiman Marcus.
+- NorthPark Center (10 minutes north of downtown): Everything from Forever 21 to Neiman Marcus.
 It also has a nice food court and a movie theatre.

 - Dallas Galleria Much like NorthPark, but further away from the Park Cities area o Highland Park Village – Very upscale outdoor shopping center.
 Even if you can’t afford most of the stores, it’s a great place to window shop.
 Rumor has it, this was America’s first shopping center.